bkamapantula/bkamapantula.github.io/_posts/2020-07-29-sqlalchemy-solr.md

 ## sqlalchemy-solr
 [sqlalchemy-solr](https://github.com/aadel/sqlalchemy-solr/) is an [external](https://docs.sqlalchemy.org/en/13/dialects/index.html#external-dialects) `sqlalchemy` dialect to connect with Solr.

-After debugging couple of days to integrate here are quite a few important learnings:
+After debugging couple of days to test Solr connection, here are quite a few important learnings:

 - `sqlachemy-solr` uses `/sql` handler in Solr.
 You can review all available handlers in your collection at: `http://localhost:8983/solr/techproducts/config`
-- for `/sql` handler to work, Solr must be configured in cloud mode.
+- for `/sql` handler to work, Solr must be configured in cloud mode [1].
   - Use `./bin/solr -e cloud` to setup 2 shards, 2 replicas (in each shard) setup for demonstration purposes.
 This uses example configuration.
   - Use `./bin/post -c techproducts example/exampledocs/*.xml` to index data.
 Here, `techproducts` is the collection name I created.
 - columns cannot be arbitrarily picked for querying.
 The underlying schema needs to support it.
 For example, columns that have `docValues=true` attribute can be queried.